Narrow down the results

 Dr. Geller has been talking about using the science of behavior in conjunction with positive psychology for some time.
 Now it is your turn to connect the two!
 Recently, on social media, a book by Dr. Martin Seligman was posted and the question was asked if anyone uses these practices?

 As behavior analysts, we constantly try to determine why people do what they do.
 Often this is in a clinical context.
 Why does Johnny tantrum?
 Why does Jane flop during transitions?
-Other times we try to analyze scenarios as a brain exercise, conceptual analysis for fun, or for those preparing for certification to dissect practice questions.

 The typical performance appraisal is DDDD: Dreaded, Delayed, Done under Duress.
 Supervisors’ least favorite and most procrastinated task can be transformed into an ongoing source of feedback and positive reinforcement, spearheaded by the employee.